G.A.R. Post: John Buford Post #89 Everett, WA

 Some years earlier George had applied for and been granted a U.S. Government disability pension based on ailments/illnesses which traced back to his Civil War soldiering.
 At death his stipend was $72 per month.

 Following her husband's death, Mrs. Doyle began the paperwork to receive a portion of this pension.
 Sadly, that process was never completed.
 She died on 7/8/27, only three weeks after George's passing.
-Both are buried in Everett's Evergreen Cemetery.
+Both were/are buried in Everett's Evergreen Cemetery.

 Buried at Evergreen Cemetery